Thinkful-Ed/invoicing/README.md

 ## Frequently Asked Questions

+***Do I invoice separately for mentor hours and local events hours?***
+Yes.
+Local Events should be invoiced separately and sent to thinkful@bill.com, shannon@thinkful.com and your local CM.
+Mentor hours should be invoiced separately and sent to thinkful@bill.com.

 ***How many hours do I bill for going through the onboarding and the curriculum?***
 You may bill up to 3 hours for completing your onboarding and reviewing the curriculum.
 Please pace, prioritize, and bill accordingly.